 Spearmint for making tea can be found in many local markets as well as online.

 What do these herbs have in common?
 And what are some immune tea benefits?
-All these teas contain vitamins and minerals that are recognized in modern medicine for their role as immunity boosters.
+Herbal teas for boosing immunity contain much needed vitamins and minerals.
+Here are some things they do:

 May shorten the duration of colds.

 | If taken within 24 hours of onset zinc may

 reduce the length of colds.